Access to records

-- Send copies of our members’ medical, financial, or administrative records
+- Send copies of our members’ medical, financial, administrative, or purchasing and leasing records.

-- Maintain and protect records for six years
+- Maintain and protect records for 10 years.

-- Some situations may require a longer period; e.g., MA member records must be retained for ten years.
+- Some situations may require a longer period; e.g., MA member records must be retained for 10 years.

 For every visit, document the: